canonical/microceph/docs/snap/reference/commands/cluster.rst

    --public-network    string Comma-delimited list of CIDRs for the Ceph public network (Ceph daemons bind addresses).
    --cluster-network   string Comma-delimited list of CIDRs for the Ceph cluster network (OSD replication/recovery traffic).
    --v2-only                  Whether to support V2 messenger only or both V1 and V2.
-   --defer-ceph               Initialize MicroCluster only and defer Ceph bootstrap (CE142 role-managed mode).
+   --defer-ceph               Initialize MicroCluster only and defer Ceph bootstrap.
 Ceph network flags (--mon-ip, --public-network, --cluster-network, --v2-only) are ignored with this option; pass them to 'cluster bootstrap-ceph' instead.

 ``bootstrap-ceph``
 ------------------

-Bootstrap Ceph on an existing MicroCluster member (CE142 role-managed mode).
+Bootstrap Ceph on an existing MicroCluster member.
 This is used after a deferred bootstrap (``cluster bootstrap --defer-ceph``) to complete the Ceph bootstrap on a specific member.